Bharathh-Raj/bloc_ease/README.md

 # bloc_ease
-A dart library to solve boilerplate issues with flutter_bloc
+A dart library to solve boilerplate issues with flutter_bloc by not defining state classes ourselves.

 ![image](https://github.com/Bharathh-Raj/bloc_ease/assets/42716432/f9a24509-a816-48fd-bd14-5b5163a97d00)